Your Inquiries Answered

 If I make a donation, what will the money be used for?

-The capital costs were just over $1.3 million.
-We have secured 100% of those funds.
-Any new donations will go towards operating expenses, programming expenses and capital needed to run the Mercy Mission House Emergency Shelter.
+Donations will go towards operating expenses, programming expenses and capital needed to run the Mercy Mission House Emergency Shelter.
+On average, it costs $25,000 a month with limited staff to operate the shelter.

 How many people do you serve at the Mercy Mission House Emergency Shelter?

-Our shelter has helped 158 people in 2022.
+Our shelter has helped over 150 people in 2023 already.
 We typically have anywhere from 25-35 residents at a time.